 You will find a group of dolmens at the El Pozuelo archaeological site.
 They are in the open air and show us an important part of the megalithic culture in Andalusia (Map).

 Finally, you can visit the Huelva museum with important pieces from the Tartessian, Phoenician and Greek civilizations (Map).

-The museum at Huelva has splendid items that once belonged to the Tartessian chieftains, bronzes of oriental inspiration and Phoenician and Greek ornaments, in sharp contrast wwith the mineral loading wharf built by the English in the port.
-A Moslem mining town from the 11th and 12th centuries is being excavated on Saltés island.
-Tartessian objects - pottery, stelae, the fabolous golden treasures found at El Carambolo, E bora and Mairena, and a small statuette of the Phoenician goddess Astarté.
+The museum at Huelva has splendid items that once belonged to the Tartessian chieftains, bronzes of oriental inspiration and Phoenician and Greek ornaments.
+These are in sharp contrast with the mineral loading wharf built by the English in the port.
+A Muslim mining town from the 11th and 12th centuries is being excavated on Saltés Island.
+The museum also has Tartessian objects such as pottery, stelae, fabulous golden treasures found at El Carambolo, Ebora and Mairena, and a small statuette of the Phoenician goddess Astarté.

 There is evidence of a civilization, still poorly understood, that developed at the extreme end of the 2nd millennium BCE near the town of Cádiz.
 This civilization is attributed to the semi-historic, semi-legendary state of Tartessus